jkeohan/rctr-8-2-21/w09d17/intro-to-testing-in-react.md

 Testing in React uses the same approach for creating individual tests and organizing them into a suite of tests.

 We do however need to leverage the [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
-For even more advanced testing where we can't to manipulate the DOM, we would need the assist of `Enzyme`.
+For even more advanced testing where we can't manipulate the DOM, we would need the assist of `Enzyme`.

 ### Setup
 Let's first create a filed called `App.test.js` and import both `React` and the `App` component.